Mikayla Geier: Life and career

 Geier released the song "Piano in the Sky" on June 17, 2025, which David Sosa of Grimy Goods described as "a short and sweet jam for her growing catalog."
 The track was followed up by "Dirty Shirley" and "No Thoughts", alongside which Geier announced her first North American tour, the Diva Tour.
 She then released the song "Diva".
 All of the songs are set to be included on her second studio album, Hot Pot!.

 On October 27, 2025, Marina Diamandis announced that Mikayla would be her UK opener for The Princess of Power Tour.
+She was named one of the Spotify Artists To Watch for 2026.